aptech/docs/docs/CR-loadloadfloadkloadmloadploads.rst

 Remarks
 -------

-All the ``loadxx`` commands use the same syntax-they only differ in the types of symbols you use them for:
+All the ``loadxx`` commands use the same syntax, they only differ in the types of symbols you use them for:

 .. list-table::